 No vacation experience is complete without a little shopping.
-Disney completely understands this, and makes sure that you get every opportunity to purchase clothes and trinkets to help you remember your trip for years to come.
-In fact, so many attractions empty into a gift shop, that sometimes Guests find themselves browsing through a store without even thinking about it.
-That’s good for Disney, but perhaps can be detrimental to your vacation budget.
+Disney completely understands this and makes sure that you get every opportunity to purchase clothes and trinkets to help you remember your trip for years to come.
+So many attractions empty into a gift shop, that sometimes Guests find themselves browsing through a store without even thinking about it.
+That’s good for Disney, but perhaps it can be detrimental to your vacation budget.

 So what to do?
 After all, for some of us, shopping is a favorite pastime.
 How do you make sure you don’t go crazy, but still have a few trinkets to bring home from your trip?
 Here are some tips to keep your souvenir budget in check while on a Disney vacation.

 Have a budget.
-Seems simple, right?
+It seems simple, right?
 Well, maybe.
 But be realistic.
 Do you collect an item you would like to purchase?
-Will you be tempted by special clothing, holiday items, etc.?
-It’s fine if you are, just make sure that you are realistic.
-Knowing ahead of time if you’re the type of traveler who thinks, “I’m on vacation, I should treat myself and my family,” is important.
+Will you be tempted by unique clothing, holiday items, etc.?
+It’s okay if you are, make sure that you are realistic.
+Knowing ahead of time if you’re the type of traveler who thinks, “I’m on vacation, I should treat myself and my family,” is essential.
 Lots of us are like that.
 Just be honest in your budgeting.

 Put your kids on a budget.
-Honestly, those precious little doe eyes staring at you holding yet another plush Mickey are enough to melt any heart, and wallet.
+Honestly, those precious little doe eyes staring at you holding yet another plush Mickey is enough to melt any heart and wallet.
 If your kids are old enough to understand prices, give them a set amount.
 That may be a set amount per day, or for the entire vacation.
 Whatever works for you is fine.
 But let the kids know that all of those purchases add up.
-Older kids especially are much more frugal with their own money than they are with mom and dad’s money.
+Older kids, especially, are much more frugal with their own money than they are with mom and dad’s money.
 Many sources recommend putting a set amount of money on a Disney Gift Card, so that your child has their own card, and can keep up with how much they can spend.

 Prepare your souvenir budget for the typical vacation purchases.
 What’s a trip without a t-shirt to commemorate it?
 Or maybe hats are more your thing.
 Whatever it is, take that into account.
 Sometimes mom and dad are willing to purchase everyone a t-shirt, hat, etc. and then the rest of the souvenirs are out of the kids’ budgets.

 Pre-purchase.
-Yes, it might seem odd to buy a souvenir before you even go anywhere, but it’s a good budgeting tool.
-The Shop Disney online store has a section of park merchandise and there is a Shop Disney Parks app available for free from both the Apple Store and Google Play Store.
-Not only can these resources give you an idea of prices, but it gives a small taste of what is out there.
+Yes, it might seem odd to buy a souvenir before you even go anywhere, but it’s a useful budgeting tool.
+The Shop Disney online store has a section of park merchandise, and there is a Shop Disney Parks app available for free from both the Apple Store and Google Play Store.
+Not only can these resources give you an idea of prices, but it provides a small taste of what is out there.
 It might be fun to purchase those Mickey ears ahead of time as gifts rather than wait until you get there.
 It also builds excitement.

 Take pictures.
 Sometimes an item is so amazing; you can’t take your eyes off of it.
-You might just want to take it home with you, even though it might be out of the budget, or something you might not really use again.
-If it’s really not in the souvenir budget, consider taking a photo and framing it.
-Of course this might not work well with a t-shirt or flip flops, but it works just fine for collectible item.
+You might want to take it home with you, even though it might be out of the budget, or something you might not use again.
+If it’s not in the souvenir budget, consider taking a photo and framing it.
+Of course, this might not work well with a t-shirt or flip flops, but it works just fine for a collectible item.
 Better yet, if you still love it on your next trip, it might just be in the budget next time.

 Visit the Disney Outlets.
-If you will be visiting locations off-property, consider making a stop at one of the two Disney Outlet stores.
+If you are visiting locations off-property, consider making a stop at one of the two Disney Outlet stores.
 Both offer a variety of souvenirs straight from the parks and often at a discounted price.
-In addition, there are other great shopping locations at the various other malls around the Orlando area too.
-Visiting Disneyland?
+Also, there are other great shopping locations at the various other malls around the Orlando area too.
+Are you visiting Disneyland?
 They have fantastic outlets too that can help to ease the souvenir budget.

-We all like to bring home mementos of our trips.
-Hopefully with a little planning and creativity, we can have our wonderful Disney souvenirs without breaking the budget!
+We all like to bring home souvenirs of our trips.
+Hopefully, with a little planning and creativity, we can have our wonderful Disney souvenirs without breaking the budget!